moveit/moveit2_tutorials/doc/how_to_guides/controller_teleoperation/controller_teleoperation.rst

 Steps
 -----

-1. Build the MoveIt2 workspace
+1. Build the MoveIt 2 workspace

   First, ``cd`` to the root directory of the moveit2 workspace. (if you followed the :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` tutorial, this will be ``~/ws_moveit/``).